November 15, 2024

 Merino wool is an impressive natural fiber taken from Merino sheep.
 This isn't the itchy wool of yesteryear.
 Merino fibers are longer, softer, and blend easier than the wool from other breeds of sheep.
 That makes Merino blends soft against the skin (not scratchy).

 Merino wool has several additional qualities that will keep your hiking feet happy.
-It’s
+It

-• temperature regulation in both hot and cold weather
+• regulates temperature in both hot and cold weather

-• naturally moisture-wicking (to keep your feet drier)
+• wicks moisture to keep your feet drier

 • insulates when wet (unlike cotton)

-The downside is that Merino wool isn’t the most durable fiber.
-So the best hiking socks will blend Merino wool with synthetic fibers to add some strength and durability.
+The downside is that Merino wool isn't the most durable fiber.
+So the best hiking socks will blend Merino wool with nylon to add some strength and durability.
 That mix will keep your feet drier and will help your hiking boots and hiking shoes breathe.

-I’ll skimp on a lot of outdoor gear.
-But I don’t skimp on my hiking boots or hiking shoes.
-And I don’t skimp on my socks.
+I'll skimp on a lot of outdoor gear.
+But I don't skimp on my hiking boots or hiking shoes.
+And I don't skimp on my socks, either.

 Related Posts